AREADNE 2024 Research in Encoding And Decoding of Neural Ensembles Eliopoulos Conference Center Milos, Greece 25–29 June 2024 |

 You will be visiting a Greek island, so in addition to the conference, that means sun, sand, excellent food, and nightlife!
 We recommend bringing suntan lotion, a bathing suit, flip-flops, a beach towel, sunglasses, loose-fitting, light colored clothing, and a hat.

 The typical weather in late June is dry, clear, and warm (81 F / 27 C; 50% humidity; 10 mph / 15 kph breeze).
 The moon will be waning gibbous for the 2024 conference, so star gazing should be muted.
 Current and historical weather for Milos can be found at Weather2.
-As of 0:23 EET on October 13, 2024, the conditions are few clouds, 72 F / 22 C and 79% humidity.
+As of 8:38 EET on November 21, 2024, the conditions are scattered clouds, 66 F / 19 C and 79% humidity.

 There are plenty of hotels within walking distance of the Eliopoulos Conference Center, so renting a motorized vehicle is not required to attend AREADNE 2024.
 It is a 20-25 minute walk from the center of Adámas to the conference center.